programingjd/autocomplete/README.md

     })();
     ```

-2. Add the element to the DOM
+2. Add the element to the DOM.

     HTML:
     ```html